Fixed mortgage rates continue to reach new depths. Some are now under 2.00% for the first time ever.

 How Much Prepayment Penalty Should You Pay?

 With interest rates so low, it very well might make sense to break your mortgage and pay that penalty, even if it’s a big one.

 Take the following actual example from one of our readers:

 - Remaining Amortization: 24.75 years

-In Option 1, staying with her bank means she must swallow a 3.39% “blended” rate, which includes the dreaded IRD charge built in.
-By doing that, she ends up paying $140,070 in interest over the 5-year term.
+In option one, staying with her bank means she must swallow a 3.39% “blended” rate, which includes the dreaded IRD charge built in.
+By doing that, she ends up paying $140,070 in interest over the five-year term.
 The mortgage balance at the end of the term is $766,467.

 Tip: Confirm with your lender how far in advance you must make a prepayment before requesting a discharge.
 Some lenders don’t credit prepayments made within 30 days of discharge in penalty calculations.

-The lower interest rate compared to Option 1 results in a monthly payment savings of $385, which can be rolled back into the mortgage in the form of prepayments.
+The lower interest rate compared to option one results in a monthly payment savings of $385, which can be rolled back into the mortgage in the form of prepayments.
 The mortgage balance at the end of the term is $747,219.